The Karachi Electric Supply Corporation was established on September 13th, 1913, as the answer to the power needs of

 With Pakistan’s Independence in 1947, Karachi as its former capital received an immense influx of people and was soon bustling with economic activity.
 Businesses spawned rapidly and transformed Karachi into Pakistan’s commercial hub.

 When new management, led by The Abraaj Group took the reins in 2009, it proved to be the advent of a new age for the organisation and Karachi.
 Value creation was introduced at every level of operations, including environmental, social, and governance policies.
-By the summer of 2016, 61% of the city had become load -shed free and since the last six years the transmission and distribution losses have decreased by 12.2%.
+61% of the city is load -shed free and since 2009 the transmission and distribution losses have decreased by 13.7%.

 Like the city it serves, KE has come a long way in the past one hundred years.
 In our second century, we aim to become an example for the world to follow.

 On September 13th, 1913, a company was formed to meet the power needs of a small port town called Karachi.

 From day one, KESC served its consumers with the utmost zeal, growing quickly with the growing city.